Margaret J. Safrit: Early life and education

 Safrit was born in Salisbury, North Carolina, the daughter of Ernest Crawford Safrit Sr. and Margaret Cannon Cline Safrit.
 Her mother was a teacher.
 She graduated Boyden High School in 1953, and earned a bachelor's degree in physical education from the North Carolina State Women's College (now the University of North Carolina at Greensboro, or UNCG) in 1957.
 She earned her master's degree in 1962, and a Ph.D. in 1967, both in kinesiology from the University of Wisconsin–Madison.
 Her doctoral advisor was Marie R. Liba.

 Career

 Safrit taught fencing at the University of Texas at Austin after college.
 She taught at the University of Wisconsin–Milwaukee, and was a Henry Bascom Distinguished Professor at the University of Wisconsin–Madison.
 At Madison she was director of the Physical Education Measurement and Evaluation Laboratory on campus.
 She also taught at American University, where she was chair of the Department of Health and Fitness.
 She was an invited lecturer at Shanghai University of Sport in 1985.
 She later received an honorary doctorate from Shanghai University.
 She received a national award from SHAPE America and was a fellow of the National Academy of Kinesiology.

+Inducted in 1978, she is Fellow #254 in the National Academy of Kinesiology (formerly American Academy of Physical Education; American Academy of Kinesiology and Physical Education).
+She served the Academy as President during 1986-1987, and was recognized by the Academy with its highest honor, the Hetherington Award, in 1999.